ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-protocol-errors-section}

 The errors at the SATP level pertain to protocol flow and the information carried within each message.
-These are enumerated in {{error-codes-section}}.
+These are enumerated in {{error-code-table}}.

 Many of the errors due to invalid identifiers (e.g., invalid transferContextId, invalid digitalAssetId) may arise within the execution of the SATP protocol because these identifiers depart from those agreed-upon in Transfer Initialization Claim in the transfer proposal message.
 The validity of these identifiers must be verified by the gateways during set-up stage (Stage-0), which is beyond the scope of the current specification.
 See section {{<satp-Stage0-section}} on the Identity and Asset Verification Stage.

 SATP error messages MUST be encoded as Problem Details objects as defined in {{RFC9457}}, with content type `application/problem+json`.
-The `type` field of the Problem Details object MUST be set to a URN of the form `urn:ietf:params:satp:core:error:<code>`, where `<code>` is the error code from this registry.
+The `type` field of the Problem Details object MUST be set to a URN of the form `urn:ietf:params:satp:core:error:<code>`, where `<code>` is the error code from the error code table in section {{<error-code-table}}.
 The `status` field MUST match the HTTP status of the response carrying the error and MUST be consistent with the HTTP Status column in the table below.

 The parameters of error messages consist of the following:

 - messageType REQUIRED: urn:ietf:params:satp:core:msgtype:error-msg

 - type REQUIRED: A URI reference identifying the error type causing the rejection, as defined in {{RFC9457}}.
 MUST be a URN of the form
-`urn:ietf:params:satp:core:error:<code>` where `<code>` is the error code from the SATP Error Codes Registry (see section {{<satp-protocol-errors-section}}).
+`urn:ietf:params:satp:core:error:<code>` where `<code>` is the error code from the SATP error code table (see section {{<error-code-table}}).

 - status REQUIRED: The HTTP status code for this error as an integer, as defined in {{RFC9457}}.
-MUST match the HTTP response status and be consistent with the HTTP Status column of the protocol error codes (see section {{<error-codes-section}}).
+MUST match the HTTP response status and be consistent with the HTTP Status column of the protocol error codes (see section {{<error-code-table}}).

 - title REQUIRED: A short, human-readable summary of the error type, as defined in {{RFC9457}}.
-SHOULD correspond to the Description column of the protocol error codes (see section {{<error-codes-section}}).
+SHOULD correspond to the Description column of the protocol error codes (see section {{<error-code-table}}).

 - detail OPTIONAL: A human-readable explanation specific to this occurrence of the error, as defined in {{RFC9457}}.